-The Adirondack Mountain Park is brimming with opportunities to get outdoors and go biking!
+The Adirondack Park is brimming with opportunities to get outdoors and go biking!
 Whether you own a state-of-the-art 20-speed titanium frame mountain bike or still prefer the old-fashioned single speed with back-pedal brakes, the experience can't be beat!

-Embark on a casual pedal along a scenic back road, or go on a rigorous mountainside downhill trek on.
+Embark on a casual pedal along a scenic back road, or go on a rigorous mountainside downhill trek.
 No matter what kind of ride you are looking for, there is a wealth of trails, spectacular vistas, untouched wilderness, and colorful scenery that make the Adirondacks a perfect place to go bike riding!